PaddlePaddle/Serving/doc/Compile_EN.md

 We provide five environment development images, namely CPU, CUDA10.1 + CUDNN7, CUDA10.2 + CUDNN7, CUDA10.2 + CUDNN8, CUDA11.2 + CUDNN8.
 We provide a Serving development image to cover the above environment.
 At the same time, we also support Paddle development mirroring.

-The Serving image name is **paddlepaddle/serving:${Serving development image Tag}** (If the network is not good, you can visit **registry.baidubce.com/paddlepaddle/serving:${Serving development image Tag}**), The name of the Paddle development image is **paddlepaddle/paddle:${Paddle Development Image Tag}**.
-In order to prevent users from confusing the two sets of mirroring, we explain the origin of the two sets of mirroring separately.

 Serving development mirror is the mirror used to compile and debug prediction services provided by Serving suite in order to support various prediction environments.
 Paddle development mirror is the mirror used for compilation, development, and training models released by Paddle on the official website.
 In order to allow Paddle developers to use Serving directly in the same container.
 For developers who have already used Serving users in the previous version, Serving development image should not be unfamiliar.
 But for developers who are familiar with the Paddle training framework ecology, they should be more familiar with the existing Paddle development mirrors.
 In order to adapt to the different habits of all users, we have fully supported both sets of mirrors.

 |  Environment           |   Serving Dev Image Tag               |    OS      | Paddle Dev Image Tag       |  OS            |